Worldwide Torture: Reception

 Emily Swingle of Gay Times praised Worldwide Torture for consistently being "positively carnivorous and unflinchingly bold".
-Günseli Yalcinkaya of Dazed remarked that it "sounds like nightmarish fever dream—in the best way possible."
+Günseli Yalcinkaya of Dazed remarked that it "sounds like [a] nightmarish fever dream—in the best way possible."
 Campbell of the Knoxville News Sentinel believed that, in spite of the "unapologetically histrionic" EP's "derivative roots", music fans "should be impressed by Jazmin Bean's commitment to the cause" and that it would "sound radical" to "those less experienced in music history".
 In 2021, The Forty-Five listed "Monster Truck" as the 41st best hyperpop song of all time.

 By October 2023, Worldwide Torture had received over 500 million streams.
 Kerrang!s George Garner said that Bean's "iconically demonic (or demonically iconic) image" and accompying "talent for splicing metal and hyperpop" on the EP helped "[mark] the arrival of a major new audio-visual artist".
 According to Swingle, Bean "proved how far alternative innovation could be stretched" with the EP and "[inspired] a wave of grunge-tinged artists to arise in their wake".
 Bean had not anticipated that the EP would be successful or that it would translate well with their makeup following on social media.
 Over time, Bean felt increasingly limited by the "character" and style associated with Worldwide Torture and decided to abandon it on their eighteenth birthday.
 Despite this, they remain proud of EP and what they accomplished through it.
 In 2023, Bean covered "Saccharine", "Yandere" and "Little Lamb" on their Acoustic Church Session EP.